tolastarras/world-quiz/README.md

 5. update record based on category selected and not as ALL
 6. show loading flag while waiting
 7. refactor capitals and flags categories (hint(), messageType(), mounted(), checkAnswer())
+8. no white border around the nepali flag (reduce height as well)
+9. formatCountryName - IMPLEMENT (value = "Tanzania, United Republic of")
+10. changing to category 'capitals' doesn't show hint (created and mounted show errors)